 Relapse prevention of methamphetamine use is also critical.
 At Soul Surgery, we also treat co-occurring disorders including depression, anxiety, trauma, and PTSD as an important means of preventing relapse to methamphetamine use.
 Studies have shown that stopping the use of methamphetamines diminishes the recurrence of psychotic symptoms.

-At Soul Surgery, methamphetamine detox is possible, and puts you on the road to long-term recovery.
+At Soul Surgery, methamphetamine rehab center, detox and treatment is possible, and puts you on the road to long-term recovery.